Bill Thompson (New York politician)

 William Colridge Thompson Jr. (born July 10, 1953) is an American politician who served as the 42nd Comptroller of New York City; sworn into office on January 1, 2002, he was reelected to serve a second term that began on January 1, 2006.
 He did not seek re-election in 2009.
 Instead he ran for mayor, and he was succeeded as comptroller by John Liu.
-On June 15, 2016, Thompson was appointed by New York State Governor Andrew Cuomo as chairman of the board of trustees of The City University of New York; his term ends in June 2022.
+On June 15, 2016, Thompson was appointed by New York State Governor Andrew Cuomo as chairman of the board of trustees of The City University of New York; his term ended in June 2022.

 Thompson ran unsuccessfully in the 2009 election for Mayor of New York as the nominee of the Democratic and Working Families parties, and he unsuccessfully sought the Democratic nomination in the 2013 election for mayor.

 Early life and education

 Thompson was born and raised in the Bedford-Stuyvesant neighborhood of Brooklyn.
 He is the son of Elaine Thompson, a New York City public-school teacher, and William C. Thompson Sr., formerly a prominent Brooklyn Democratic Party leader, City Councilman, State Senator and judge on New York Supreme Court, Appellate Division.
 His grandparents immigrated to New York City from Saint Kitts and Nevis in the Caribbean.
 Thompson attended Midwood High School, a public school in Brooklyn, and graduated from Tufts University in 1974.